|Pilot Major Ralph Cheli, O-399830 C.O. 405th BS (POW executed March 4-5, 1944, BR)

 Over the target, this B-25 was intercepted by enemy fighters and set on fire.
 Despite this damage, Cheli continued to lead the formation to the target.
 Afterwards at approximately 9:15am he successfully ditched into the sea roughly a mile offshore from Dagua AIrfield.
 For his actions this mission, Cheli later earned the Medal of Honor.

 "Aircraft [B-25D 41-30117] forced down on water near East But Aerodrome [Dagua Airfield] about 2 km out from the shore and opposite Dagua air strip.
 Plane blew up and sank."

 Fates of the Crew

-The other three crew: Cheli, Warren and Murphree were captured by the Japanese Army and became Prisoners Of War (POW).
+The other three crew: Cheli, Warren and Murphree survived the ditching and were captured by the Japanese Army and became Prisoners Of War (POW).